postcss/postcss/API.md

 rule.selector //=> 'a, b'
 ```

-Value will be cleaned from inner comments.
-Origin value with comments will be
+This value will be cleaned of comments.
+If the source selector contained comments,
-in `_selector.raw` property.
+those comments will be available in the `_selector.raw` property.

+If you have not changed the selector, the result of `rule.toString()` will include
+the original raw selector value (comments and all).

 ```js
 var root = postcss.parse('a /**/ b {}');